dakrone/nile/README.md

-# nile
+# Nile

 Stream utilities for everyday Clojure use, published because I find myself using them over and over again in different projects.

-Only works with Clojure 1.5, sorry.
+Only works with Clojure 1.5.x, sorry.

 ## Usage